spataphore1337/faststream/docs/docs/en/getting-started/lifespan/hooks.md

 Initialization of such models usually takes a long time.
 It would be wise to do this at the start of the application, and not when processing each message.

 You can initialize your model somewhere at the top of your module/file.
 However, in this case, this code will be run even just in case of importing this module, for example, during testing.
-It is unlikely that you want to run your model on every test run...

 Therefore, it is worth initializing the model in the `#!python @app.on_startup` hook.

 Also, we don't want the model to finish its work incorrectly when the application is stopped.
-To avoid this, we need the hook `#!python @app.on_shutdown`
+To avoid this, we need to also define the `#!python @app.on_shutdown` hook:

 === "AIOKafka"
     ```python linenums="1" hl_lines="14 21"